nqminds/edgesec.github.io/docs/capture.md

 ```
 in `capture/CMakeLists.txt`.

 The capture middleware will execute every defined middleware sequentially.
 First, it will execute the `init` functions.
-Then for every packet it will execute all `process` functions and finally, it will run every `free` function.
+Then, for every packet it will execute all `process` functions and finally, it will run every `free` function.